The-European-Avengers/pizza-i4-architecture-group2/Docs/Peer_doc_group_2 .md

 * Dough shaper (UC06)
   * It shapes the dough into a desired shape based on the order for production.
 * Sauces machine (UC07)
-  * It creates the necessary sauce for a specific pizza and adds it to the dough.
+  * It applies the necessary sauce on the dough.
 * Vegetable slicer (UC13)
   * It cuts the vegetables into smaller pieces to apply to the pizza.